lucasjmd/secret-sharing/README.md

 $(3,20)$  and $(4,29)$.

 ### 1.2 Finite field
+This algorithm presents two major flaws:<br>
+1. <b>Information leak</b><br>If the secret is a large number (i.e. a longer passphrase) the attacker can compare their share value to range the random noise is sampled from.
+If the noise is significantly smaller, the secret's magnitude is exposed.<br>
+<br>For example, if $S = 1,234,567,890,120,000$ and two coefficients are sampled from $[-10^9, 10^9]$
+the noise is very limited compared to the secret and the attacker can narrow down the possible secrets to a range of four billion potential numbers.<br>

+2. <b>Numerical instability</b><br>
+When a large amount of shares or shares with relatively high x coordinates are used, the resulting y-coordinate becomes exponentially large (e.g. moving very far to the right on a parabola).
+To go from the combined shares to the polynomial or the directly to the y-intercept via Lagrange interpolation requires division.
+If the share x coordinates force a division by a non-factor, Python switches to floating-point math which, when dealing with numbers that exceed the bit-size representation
+(e.g. recurring numbers), can cause precision errors in the less significant digits.
+This means that the secret can fail to be reconstructed.

+Both these flaws are elegantly addressed by switching from a infitine field (the infinite number lines of the axes on a Cartesian plane) to a finite field that wraps around.

 ## 2. Implementation details
 My implementation is simple programming of the logic explained above; but I think two subtle steps deserve explanation.<br>